lsprangers/lsprangers.github.io/docs/transformer_and_llm/GPT.md

 - ***Input***:
     - The [section on BERTs input sequence](/docs/transformer_and_llm/BERT.md#input-sequence) basically describes what the input would be here as well
-        - We embed our initial words, similar to BERT it uses WordPiece Embeddings
+        - you embed our initial words, similar to BERT it uses WordPiece Embeddings
         - Positional encoding is also used
 - ***Decoder Only***:
     - Uses [Masked Self Attention](/docs/transformer_and_llm/ATTENTION.md#masked-self-attention) which allows for constrained left-to-right self attention
         - Allows us to use newly generated words throughout our next prediction
     - ***Auto Regressive***:
         - The way these models actually work is that after each token is produced, that token is added to the sequence of inputs.
 And that new sequence becomes the input to the model in its next step.
-        - This means that we don't encode everything from before and after, we can use the prompt as input and then each generated word is also included in the future generation
+        - This means that you don't encode everything from before and after, you can use the prompt as input and then each generated word is also included in the future generation
         - ![AutoRegressive](./images/auto_regressive_generation.png)
 - ***Output***:
     - Compare our output embedding, which has been attended to, with our vocabulary list to create probability distribution over all words